Hi,

 From India, Delhi

-There are instances where the company does not give a confirmation/appointment letter, but that does not take away the right of an employee as per the decisions of the Apex Court.
+There are instances where a company does not provide a confirmation or appointment letter, but this does not take away an employee's rights as per the decisions of the Apex Court.
 You can prove your employment with many other documents.

-Do not succumb to the pressure and give resignation.
-If you resign, you will be on the back foot.
-If the company is withholding salary, please inform them in writing to release the pay.
-Generally, salary has to be paid within the 7th-10th of each month; otherwise, it will attract penalties and interest.
+Do not succumb to pressure and resign.
+If you resign, you will be at a disadvantage.
+If the company is withholding your salary, please inform them in writing to release the payment.
+Generally, salary must be paid by the 7th-10th of each month; otherwise, it will attract penalties and interest.

 From India, Kolkata